publiccodenet/about/organization/staff-and-contractors.md

 The staff of the Foundation for Public Code vereniging are employees that execute the work agreed on by the [general assembly](../organization/governance-model.md#general-assembly) under direction of the [Board of directors](../organization/governance-model.md#board-of-directors).

-Some roles in our organization are fulfilled by contractors. these are mentioned with the legal entity they bill through for transparency.
+Some roles in our organization are fulfilled by contractors.
+For transparency, these are mentioned with the legal entity they bill through.

 As we are a community leadership organization that mostly helps others we aim for minimal hierarchy and overhead and maximal autonomy for the specialists who further [our mission](mission.md).